frankshearar/Home/Centrally-managing-NuGet-package-versions.md

 * The `dotnet nuget consolidate` command will put the same version info in the `PackageReference` nodes in all the project files in addition to putting the version info in the CPVMF.

 #### How do I have a given set of package versions for all the projects but a different set for a specific project?
 To override the global packages' version constraints for a specific project, you can define `packages.props` file in the project root directory.
-This will override the global settings from the global/repo-level `packages.props` file. *For this case, the lock file `packages.lock.json` will be generated at the project root directory.*
+This will override the global settings from the solution `packages.props` file. *For this case, the lock file `packages.lock.json` will be generated at the project root directory.*

 **[Not MVP]** You can also specify `CentralPackagesFile` property indicating where to look for this file for a given project in the project file or in the `directory.build.props` file at the project root directory that gets evaluated for a given project.
 See [Extensibility section](#extensibility), for details.